IBM/dbb/Pipeline/PackageBuildOutputs/README.md

 Limiting the cli options can be a desired strategy to maintain files under version control or implement central control mechanisms to enforce standards.

-The script can be configured using the [packageBuildOutputs.properties](packageBuildOutputs.properties) file.
-The script allows you to control the following settings.
-This is a mandatory setting.
+The PackageBuildOutputs script can be configured using the [packageBuildOutputs.properties](packageBuildOutputs.properties) file.
+In any case, the `packageBuildOutputs.properties` is loaded, because it at least specifies the `copyModeMap`.

+The properties file allows you to control the following settings:

 Parameter | Description
 ---------- | ----------------------------------------------------------------------------------------
 `copyModeMap` | configures the mapping of last level qualifier and the necessary copymode from PDS to USS.
-`deployTypesFilter` | to limit the scope of DBB deployTypes that are added to the package `addExtension` | Boolean flag to append the DBB deployType as the file extension to provide information about the deployment `generateWaziDeployAppManifest` |
+`deployTypesFilter` | to limit the scope of DBB deployTypes that are added to the package `addExtension` | Boolean flag to append the DBB deployType as the file extension to provide information about the deployment `generateWaziDeployAppManifest` |  Boolean flag to indicate if the Wazi Deploy Application Manifest file should be created `includeLogs` | List of file patterns from the workDir, that should be addded to the package, such as build logs

 Additionally, the ArtifactRepositoryHelpers accept a properties like [appArtifactRepository.properties](appArtifactRepository.properties) file to define:

 Parameter | Description
 ---------- | ----------------------------------------------------------------------------------------
-artifactRepository.url | URL to the Artifact server, e.q. https://your-artifactory-url/artifactory
+`artifactRepository.url` | URL to the Artifact server, e.q. https://your-artifactory-url/artifactory
-artifactRepository.repo | Artifact repository name to store the build, e.q. sys-zos-application-local artifactRepository.directory | Artifact repository directory to distinguish between prelimiary versions and release candidates, e.q. rel-1.0.0 artifactRepository.user | User name artifactRepository.password | Password, Personal Access Token
+`artifactRepository.repo` | Artifact repository name to store the build, e.q. sys-zos-application-local `artifactRepository.directory` | Artifact repository directory to distinguish between prelimiary versions and release candidates, e.q. rel-1.0.0
+`artifactRepository.user` | User name
+`artifactRepository.password` | Password, Personal Access Token

 ## Command Line Options Summary - PackageBuildOutputs